0

 The building was abandoned and allowed to deteriorate during the Revolution, but it was reconsecrated in 1822 and restored by the archbishop Célestin Dupont in 1835–1842.
 The most prominent feature of the cathedral is a gilded statue of the Virgin Mary atop the bell tower which was erected in 1859.
 The interior contains many works of art.
 The most famous of these is the mausoleum of Pope John XXII (died 1334), a 14th-century Gothic edifice.
 It was moved in 1759, damaged during the Revolution, and restored to its original position in 1840.
 The cathedral was listed as a Monument historique in 1840.

-Text imported from Wikipedia article "Avignon Cathedral" and modified on 23 July 2019 under the CC-BY-SA 3.0 license.
+Text imported from Wikipedia article "Avignon Cathedral" and modified on July 23, 2019 according to the CC-BY-SA 4.0 International license.

 Participants